 If you’re keen to just watch the surroundings and keep your eyes peeled for wildlife, you have access to two bars/lounges where the stunning floor to ceiling windows offer a special perspective on the landscape.

-Scotia Sea: We start crossing the Scotia Sea, meanwhile you will be entertained by our expert naturalist and historian.
+Scotia Sea: Start crossing the Scotia Sea, meanwhile you will be entertained by the expert naturalist and historian.
 Also, keeping watch for the iconic kelp-skirted Shag Rocks.
 Interact with expedition staff and fellow expeditioners, enjoy fascinating, informative talks and briefings or relax while watching movies and slide shows in our comfortable theatre.

-Located 477 kms east of southern Argentina, the Falklands~Malvinas are a unique mix of wildlife hotspot and inhabited outpost.
+The Falklands~Malvinas: are located 477kms east of southern Argentina and are a unique mix of wildlife hotspot and inhabited outpost.
 An archipelago of over 700 islands, but consisting of two main islands, East and West, only seven of the islands are inhabited.
 The cold nutrient-rich waters surrounding the islands makes them a prime location for marine life including seabirds and seals.

 Tussac grass covers much of the island providing an ideal habitat for elephant seals and sea lions that can be found on many of the island’s spectacular beaches.
 A plethora of birds such as thrushes, finches, tussac birds and Megallenic penguins also inhabit the tussac.
 Pods of orcas, Peale’s dolphins and leopard seals are regularly seen in the waters around the island.